-On July 25, 2022, the Company received a letter from the Nasdaq Listing Qualifications department of The Nasdaq Stock Market LLC notifying the Company that it was not in compliance with the requirement of Nasdaq Marketplace Rule 5550(a)(2) for continued inclusion on the NASDAQ Capital Market as a result of the closing bid price for the Company's common stock being below \$1.00 for 30 consecutive business days.
-This notification has no effect on the listing of the Company's common shares at this time.
-In accordance with the Nasdaq Marketplace Rules, the Company was provided an initial period of 180 calendar days, or until January 23, 2023, to regain compliance, which will require a closing bid price for the Company's common stock above \$1.00 for a minimum of 10 consecutive business days.
+On July 25, 2022, we received a letter from the Nasdaq Listing Qualifications department of The Nasdaq Stock Market LLC notifying us that we were not in compliance with the requirement of Nasdaq Marketplace Rule 5550(a)(2) for continued inclusion on the NASDAQ Capital Market as a result of the closing bid price for the Company's common stock being below \$1.00 for 30 consecutive business days.
+This notification has no effect on the listing of our common shares at this time.
+In accordance with the Nasdaq Marketplace Rules, we were provided an initial period of 180 calendar days, or until January 23, 2023, to regain compliance, which will require a closing bid price for our common stock above \$1.00 for a minimum of 10 consecutive business days.